 In addition, there are just over 200 personal property accounts which are reviewed with the business owners via the Form of List (aka State Tax Form 2) required by State Law to be filed annually by March 1.
 All taxable personal property owned, held, or leased as of January 1st each year should be listed.
 (M.G.L.
 Chapter 59,~ Section 29).
 For all real and personal property held for literary, temperance, benevolent, charitable or scientific purposes a Form 3ABC must be filed annually.
 State Tax Form 2-504GE must be electronically filed by all electric distribution and transmission utility companies.
 State Tax Form 2-504G must be electronically filed by all gas distribution and transmission utility companies.

 Assessors also have the responsibility of issuing motor vehicle excise tax bills, with the information supplied by the State Registry of Motor Vehicles.
-As a vehicle owner, it is to your benefit to ensure your address information is correct and that you process transfer and plate cancellations in a timely manner.
-If you sell, trade or junk a vehicle, be sure to keep a receipt of that transaction as well as the plate cancellation receipt as it is required if you choose to complete an abatement application.
-You can find that form on the Motor Vehicle Abatement link above.
+As a vehicle owner, it is to your benefit to ensure your address information is correct and that you process plate transfer and plate cancellations in a timely manner.
+If you sell, trade or junk a vehicle, be sure to keep a receipt of that transaction, as well as the plate cancellation receipt, as it is required if you choose to complete an abatement application.
+You can find that form in the Applications & Forms link above.

 Also, assessors must review and process personal exemptions which are a type of low income and asset based tax credit for qualified taxpayers, and qualify the applications of charitable organizations as well as agricultural/forest/recreational properties.